 Best for: Back pain, Multiple Sclerosis, muscle tension, headache

 Bubba Kush is an indica that provides a very strong narcotic effect, making it perfect for easing all sorts of pain, especially for more severe pain.
 Keep in mind that it is best to use Bubba Kush after work hours since its relaxing high will probably make you sleepy.
 Also, prepare some snacks before taking Bubba — it is known to boost appetite as well.

 Best for: Back pain, chronic pain, Multiple Sclerosis

-This sativa-dominant strain, with 19% of CBD, ACDC has almost no psychoactive effect and has proven to be very helpful for controlling pain.
+This sativa-dominant strain, with 19% of CBD, has almost no psychoactive effects and has shown to be very helpful for controlling pain.
 If you have work to do, this strain will make you focused and communicative, while allowing you to go through your day undisturbed.

 Redwood Kush (THC 13%, CBD < 1%)

 Redwood Kush is an indica-dominant strain, perfect for minor pains and inflammations.
 It provides gentle sedation and relaxation.
 It is not recommended for daytime use because you’ll probably only want to chill and relax once you smoke it.